 What Does Marzipan Taste Like?

-At its core, marzipan is an almond-flavored confectionery made from ground almonds and sugar.
+At its core, marzipan is an almond-flavored confectionery made from almonds into almond flour, and sugar.
 The flavor of marzipan is unmistakably almondy, but it also has a unique sweetness that sets it apart from other nutty desserts.

 The texture of marzipan is soft and creamy yet slightly crumbly at the same time, giving it an interesting texture and flavor profile.